 Electricity: 220 volts, 50Hz.
 European-style two pin plugs are most common.
 Adaptors are recommended for US appliances.

 International dialling code: +30

-Emergency numbers: As with other European countries, the general emergency number is 112.
-For local services, dial 100 (police), 166 (ambulance) or 199 (fire).
-Despite the severity of the Hellenic Police's reaction to riots, it is generally easy to deal with and effective.
+Emergency contacts: As with other European countries, the general emergency number is 112.
+For local services, dial 100 (police), 166 (ambulance), or 199 (fire).
+The Hellenic Police are generally easy to deal with and effective.
 The biggest hospitals are in Athens and Thessaloniki and, in certain cases, medical emergencies requiring special care may be evacuated from more remote locations to these areas.

-Transport and driving: Traffic drives on the right hand side.
+Transport and driving: Expats will find themselves driving on the right hand side.
 Travel between islands is usually done by ferry.
 Metro networks and intra-city bus systems are restricted to larger cities such as Athens and Thessaloniki.
 Inter-city transport can be done via buses and trains.
 Commercial taxis are often available, and defensive driving is highly recommended.